kb9113/rust-bezier/README.md

 # rust-bezier

+Most of the functionality of this library is now available here https://github.com/kb9113/odin-algebra.
+This new code is much more efficient as it computes the resultant via the sub resultant pseudo remainder sequence.
+It will however require you to convert your beziers to polynomial equations manually.

 Computes points of intersection of 2 dimentional bezier cuves of any degree.
 Calculates the resultant using a silvester matrix determinant then uses Durand–Kerner method to find roots.